ideaMarcos/solfi/README.md

 ## Pitch Dictation
 This exercise will help improve your listening skills using solfege/pitch names.
 A melody is played and you must identify each note in the melody using the notes on top.
 Your answer for each note appears on the bottom.
-Once you finish, press "Verify" to validate your answer.
+Once you finish, press `Verify` to validate your answer.
 If your answer is correct, a new melody is played.
 If it is incorrect, the incorrect notes will be highlighted in red and the correct answer will be shown beneath each incorrect note.

 ![Pitch Dictation](/pitch.png)